 It’s always best to read multiple sources of information to get a variety of viewpoints and media frames.

 "Tips for Analyzing News" adapted from "False, Misleading, Clickbait-y and/or Satirical "News" Sources, by Melissa Zimdars.
-CC BY 4.0 /modified from original.
+CC BY 4.0 /modified from original, bullets concerning peer review and research validity added.

 A Pulitizer Prize winning fact checking organization dedicated to fact-checking political claims.
 Each claim contains a rating, an explanation of how that rating was assigned, and a list of sources consulted.